 These days, it's not just Yelp where you have to manage your online reputation.
-Your patients can offer up reviews on your practice on Google and Facebook too.
-For any business, negative attention online isn't a good thing.
-But with the help of these eyecare practice resources, you can develop a strategy to help you manage your online reviews, both good and bad.
+Your patients can offer up reviews on your practice on Google and Facebook, too.
+For any business, negative attention online is difficult to reverse and upsetting.
+But with theseeyecare practice resources, you can develop a strategy to help you manage your online reviews, both good and bad.

 Eyecare Practice Resources for Protecting Your Practice's Online Reputation